lsamaha/dervisher/README.md

 ## About

-A dervisher is a python package used to how applications should post events to kinesis for storage and evaluation by the chain of event consumers defined in the dervish GitHub project.
+Dervisher is a Python 3 package used to how applications should post events to kinesis for storage and evaluation by the chain of event consumers defined in the dervish GitHub project.

 ## Getting Started